Macron grows angry with Israeli security during church visit

-JERUSALEM (AP) — French President Emmanuel Macron on Wednesday lost his temper with Israeli security agents during a visit to a French church in Jerusalem and angrily ordered a policeman to leave the premises.
+JERUSALEM (AP) — French President Emmanuel Macron on Wednesday lost his temper with Israeli security agents during a visit to a French church in Jerusalem and angrily ordered one of them to leave the premises.

-It was not immediately clear what upset Macron.
-But Israeli media said he grew angry when his security detail would not allow him to enter the Church of St. Anne without them.
+The incident occurred during a spat between Israeli forces and Macron’s own security detail as he entered the Church of St. Anne.
+The church, located in Jerusalem’s Old City, is French state property and Macron did not want the Israeli guards leading him inside.

-“Everybody knows the rules,” Macron said to the security official in English.
+“Everybody knows the rules,” Macron said in English as he raised his voice toward an Israeli security official.
 “I don’t like what you did in front of me.
 Go outside.”

-He then turned to another official and thanked him for his work.
+He then turned to another Israeli official and thanked him for his work.
 But he then asked the police around him to “please respect the rules as they are for centuries.
 They will not change with me.”

+Macron later described the incident as a “moment of irritation” between security forces, noting that Israeli security stops at the door of the church “and French security takes over.”

 The scene was reminiscent of a 1996 visit by then French President Jacques Chirac, who also got angry at Israeli security accompanying him in Jerusalem.